CamperDawn/Blog/README.md

 # Blog
-Blog proyect for the INFORMATORIO
+Blog project for the INFORMATORIO

 Installation step
 -